-Life at home – regardless of ethnicity - also presented problems, and the skateboarding bond again served as elixir.
+Life at home – regardless of ethnicity - also presented problems and the skateboarding bond again served as elixir.
 “It wasn’t just black kids whose moms and dads were all crack smoking and dope using.
 You know what I’m saying.
-That shit was everywhere, and we all got the same things in common.
-But we also skate and skating was like our antidote,” says Harris.
+That s… was everywhere, and we all got the same things in common.
+But we also skate and skating was like our antidote,” says Mr. Harris.

 He’s living proof.
 “If I didn’t have that.
 I’d be the typical poor ‘African American’ who grew up in the housing projects.
 Doing what they are still doing today,” he says, “I’d be dead.”

 But the sheer thrill and ability of busting a can is still something he marvels at.
 “It had its purpose in dealing with the psychic and emotional traumas, but I also had incredible focus and balance,” he says.

 Not to dismiss that it was usually under the influence, Harris remembers how Tobin Yelland’s photography proved a revelation for Clark.
 “Who are these dudes, I need to meet these guys,” Mr. Harris relays Clark’s “epiphany.”